learn-co-curriculum/react-hooks-state/README.md

 }
 ```

-The reason for this comes down to how React keeps track of which state variables
+The reason for this comes down to how React keeps track of which piece of state
-are associated with — hooks must always be called in the same order.
-For a
+each variable is associated with — hooks must always be called in the same
-more detailed explanation, check out the
-[React docs][rules of hooks explanation].
+order.
+For a more detailed explanation, check out the [React docs][rules of hooks explanation].

 #### Only Call Hooks from React Functions

 > Don’t call Hooks from regular JavaScript functions.

 React Hooks are meant to work specifically with React components, so make sure
 to only use Hooks inside of React components.
-We'll see how to create our custom
+We'll see how to create custom
-hooks later on — custom hooks and React components are the only two places
+hooks later on — custom hooks and React components are the only two places you
-you can use React hooks.
+can use React hooks.

 ## A Word of Caution

 While component state is a very powerful feature, it should be used as sparingly
 as possible.
-State adds (sometimes unnecessary) complexity and can be very easy
+State adds complexity (sometimes unnecessarily) and can be very easy
 to lose track of.
 The more state we introduce in our application, the harder it
 will be to keep track of all of the changes in our data.
 Remember: **state is
-only for values that are expected to change during the components life**.
+only for values that are expected to change during the component's life**.

 ## Conclusion